Repertoi-e/light-std/README.md

 ### Rules
 - Always provide a default constructor (implicit or by "T() = default")
-- Every data member should have the same access control (everything should be public or private or protected)
 - No user defined copy/move constructors
-- No virtual or overridden functions
 - No throwing of exceptions, anywhere

-Most of the requirements above are to clasify the type as POD.
-Templated containers and functions in this library assert that the type is POD.
-If your type doesn't classify as POD (has bit fields, non-default but parameterless constructor or is a subclass with extended members) you can declare it explictly with `DECLARE_IS_POD(type, true)`
->Declaring your type as POD explictly means you are sure the type CAN be TREATED as POD without bugs.

-### "Every data member should have the same access control"
-Preference thing, getters/setters that do nothing are garbage and should not exist tho.
-> If you really want private members I suggest you prefix them with _.

 ### "No user defined copy/move constructors":
 _This may sound crazy if you have a type that owns memory (how would you deep copy the contents and not just the pointer when you copy the object?)_